-Honeywell International's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.5118.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Honeywell International's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.0105.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Honeywell International's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 Honeywell International's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping $8.3 billion (£6.1 billion).

 The EBITDA is a measure of a Honeywell International's overall financial performance and is widely used to measure a its profitability.

 |Return on equity TTM||27.64%|